SAP-samples/cloud-sample-node-chat/README.md

 ## Description:
 This is a simple chat application that is built on NodeJS.
 It uses socket.io library which enables real-time, event-based communication.
 It shows how socket.io rooms can be used to create different chat rooms.
-This application can be run locally as well as on cloud foundry landscape.
+This application can be run locally as well as on Cloud Foundry landscape.

 Features:
 * Login with name, email id.
-* Chat with a person who has logged into the same chat room.
+* Chat with a user who has logged into the same chat room.
 * Only 2 people are allowed per room.
 If more people enter, they will be directed to a different room.

 ## Requirements